drewcrawford/drewcrawford.github.io/rust/index.md

 write!()
 read!() //"Whatever"
 ```

+Author's note: this is both bad Swift and bad Rust, but it uses a surprising number of language features, so we'll roll with it.

 It is sort of odd to see that our `read` and `write` closures can still access `str` even though that variable is out of scope.
 If this was C, our `str` would no longer be on the stack frame--it would be gone somewhere.
 In Swift however, `str` continues to exist as long as some closure still exists that needs it.
 It is not tied to some particular stack frame.